AuxXxilium/arc/README.md

 # Arc Loader for DSM 7.x

+Arc is a customized Redpill Loader for DSM 7.x (Xpenology) with enhanced Hardwaresupport, Addons, Extensions, guided(semi-automated) Installation and more.
+Multiple customization options are built-in.
+It is modified to run on different Hardware (see Wiki for more Informations).

+- Commercial use is not permitted and strictly forbidden!!!
+- DSM and all Parts are under Copyright / Ownership or Registered Trademark by Synology Inc.

 ### Bugreport

 - Before you report an issue or bug please read the <a href="https://github.com/AuxXxilium/AuxXxilium/wiki">Wiki</a> and make sure your setting are correct.